kubescape/regolibrary/README.md

 ```

 ### Unsupported rules and controls
-Some rules and controls are not supported in the OPA bundles, because they require some extra customize builtin functions (But you can always use Kubescape to evaluate them :).
+Some rules and controls are not supported in the OPA bundles, because they require extra customized Rego builtin functions (But you can always use Kubescape to evaluate them :).

 #### Rules
 The following rules are not supported in the OPA bundles: